nimaid/LPHK/README.md

 * `LPHK_NEWLINE_REP`

 ## Known Issues / Troubleshooting
 * The USB connection on the Launchpads, quite frankly, suck.
-If the angle is wrong, the Launchpad may recieve power, but will not be able to transmit or recieve data.
+If the angle is wrong, the Launchpad may receive power, but will not be able to transmit or receive data.
 While using the Launchpad, if you wiggle the connection somehow, it will straight up break the MIDI library I use.
 You will have to do the following:
   * Click on "Launchpad > Disconnect from Launchpad xxx..."
   * Unplug your Launchpad and wait about 5 seconds for the capacitors inside the Launchpad to drain.
 (It stays powered for a few seconds after losing it's connection, we want it dead as a doorknob)
   * Connect the Launchpad via USB
     * If you see the rainbow wipe effect and are left with no lights on, the connection is good
-    * If the pad has psychadelic waves of colors exploding everywhere, it is getting power but cannot transmit or recieve data.
+    * If the pad has psychedelic waves of colors exploding everywhere, it is getting power but cannot transmit or receive data.
 Try again, maybe with a different cable
     * If it does not light up at all, try again with a different cable or USB port
   * Click on "Launchpad > Redetect...".
 This will kill the program and restart it.
 This resets the MIDI library
-  * If this does not fix the problem, or if the LP can connect and light up, but not recieve input:
+  * If this does not fix the problem, or if the LP can connect and light up, but not receive input:
     * Try a different cable
     * Try a different USB port
     * Unplug and restart the program manually